berkSahin/Sudoku/README.md

-# Basi Unique Sudoku Generator and Solver #
+# Basic Unique Sudoku Generator and Solver #

 ## Generate a Sudoku puzzle
 Generage a Sudoku puzzle, each puzzle will be unique e.g,